 Despite the messages from the pair, William reaffirmed that there was no indication that the pair were about to take their life.
-Harry’s telegram had stated fairly prosaically that whilst he regretted the impact their decision to elope would have on the family, there was nothing at all wrong in their relationship.
+Harry’s telegram had stated fairly prosaically that whilst he regretted the impact their decision to elope would have on the Stewart family, there was nothing at all wrong in their relationship.

 Harry’s sister Lily White of 28 Hinde Street, Moston was the next to face the coroner.
 Lily lived just a few yards down from the Stewarts and had last seen her brother at 2.45pm on December 31st.
 He had been living with her on and off since the previous March, arriving back in Moston some weeks ahead of the General Strike.
 He had found some occasional work as a cab driver and mechanic, but had been living mostly off unemployment benefit and some regular gambling wins for the duration of his stay.
 One man came forward to say that Fallows was always boasting about his winnings.
 “One day he would say he had won £50 and then another day it would be £60 — and all on a tanner double.”

 Like William she too received a letter from Harry the following morning saying he was unlikely to be back in Moston for several weeks.
 He had gone away with a girl he was very fond of.
-As with the message received by Marjorie’s father there was nothing to intimate they were going to take their own lives.
+As with the message received by Marjorie’s father William Stewart, there was nothing to intimate they were going to take their own lives.
 On the contrary.
 When asked by the Coroner if there was anything to suggest that Harry was tired of his life or wished he was dead, she said that he was “much too happy for that”.
-He’d gone away before and always come back.
+He’d gone away on other occasions and always come back.

 Fred Bannister, the boy who had found the bodies during the second of two visits to Castleton was the next to face questions.
 He repeated his claim that he visited the entrance to the cave the previous week, but this time there were two subtle changes in young Fred’s narrative; this time he was alone when he made the first of the visits and he hadn’t seen Marjorie Stewart: